-91. The indicated set operations mean those elements not in B or those not in A as long as they are also not in B. It is a help to shade the region representing "not in A" first, then that region representing "not in B." Identify the intersection of these regions (covered by both shadings).
+63. The indicated set operations mean those elements not in B or those not in A as long as they are also not in B. It is a help to shade the region representing "not in A" first, then that region representing "not in B." Identify the intersection of these regions (covered by both shadings).
 As in algebra, the general strategy when deciding which order to do operations is to begin inside parentheses and work out.

-Finally, the region of interest will be that "not in B" along with (union of) the above intersection- $(A' \cap B')$ .
+Finally, the region of interest will be that "not in B" along with (union of) the above intersection- $(A' \cap B')$.
 That is, the final region of interest is given by

-92. The set operations $(A \cap B) \cup B$ indicate all those elements in A and B at the same time or those in B. This is the same set as B itself.
+64. The set operations $(A - B) \cup (B - A)$ indicate all those elements in A but not in B, along with those elements in B but not in A.